Coletterbox/Social-Network-with-Just-Me-on-It/README.md

 #### This seems like an excellent and useful idea and also you are very smart.
 Thank you, but that's not a question.

+---

+### To Do:

+- [ ] Think of a name...
+I was kind of thinking of a Colette/connection pun.
+Puns aren't my forte.